ValtoForks/dgl/tutorials/003-model-loading.md

 Materials
 ---------
 Material export from Blender is currently WIP status.
 Nevertheless, you can create materials manually.
 DGL would search material files (and texture files) in its mounted directories.
 Material files are plain text files with *.mat extension and their names should be the same as in Blender (excluding the extension).
-Default material name is `__default__` and its filename is `__default__.mat`.
+For example, if material name is `myMaterial` then its filename would be `myMaterial.mat`.
 Objects without material will be exported with default material assigned.
 Also DGL assigns default material to entities if it fails to find their materials in mounted directories.

 Typical material file looks as follows: